 White Creek Christian Academy Student Rules Full Steam & Sport students

-Acceptance/Admissions Policy The Board of Directors and/or the staff of White Creek Christian Academy have the authority to not accept application for any student who they feel they can not provide the necessary type of instruction needed for the student.
-Also, the Directors and/or staff will take into consideration the current and past attitude and behavior of the student and his or her parents before allowing the student to enter or return.
+Acceptance/Admissions Policy The Board of Directors of White Creek Christian Academy have the authority to not accept application for any student who they feel they can not provide the necessary type of instruction needed for the student.
+Also, the Directors will take into consideration the current and past attitude and behavior of the student and his or her parents before allowing the student to enter or return.
 A student or parent with-holding information may result in automatic dismissal of the student or refusal of admission.

 Students transferring from another school must meet the requirements stated above and the following conditions before being considered for enrollment: